Crisis 22

 It’s a very complicated novel, and people get what they want out of it. […] One thing that Putin and the people of present-day Russia support is the Christianity that was attacked during the communist period.
 Those people who are very pro-church pick that out, whereas most readers look at the anti-authoritarianism of it."
 Haber says that after all the years of repression, Bulgakov's work is now out in the world, and no amount of censorship can ever put it back.
 (From NPR, January 21, 2015)

-Unlike in Russia, in England literary arguments against censorship are time-honoured and deep.
-We can see them in Chaucer’s 14th century Prologue to the Miller’s Tale, Milton’s 17th century Areopagitica, and John Stuart Mill’s 19th century On Liberty.
+It’s hard to imagine what type of anti-censorship arguments Russians might have made — if only they had been able to express themselves freely!
+Still, it may be helpful to note that Russia doesn’t have a deep liberal tradition (unlike England with its John Locke and John Stuart Mill), nor does it have the time-honoured arguments against censorship that we find in Chaucer’s 14th century Prologue to the Miller’s Tale, Milton’s 17th century Areopagitica, and John Stuart Mill’s 19th century On Liberty.
 Chaucer argues that if you don’t like what you’re reading, turn the page — don’t burn it.
 Milton argues that true Christians should read all manner of writing, good and bad, if they are to freely choose the good.
 Mill argues that even subtle censorship and coercion have no place in a free society.
 These arguments are deeply rooted in English trends of evolving liberalism and democracy, trends which find few successful parallels in Russia.
-Notwithstanding this, we can still learn a great deal about the finer elements of Russian culture and thought by reading their finest writers.
-We can better understand how they see themselves, and how we might approach them more effectively.
+While Russia finally abolished serfdom in 1861, England had already abolished slavery and was working on its second reform bill, which in 1867 would give the vote to more of the working class.

 Gogol, Dostoevsky, Tolstoy, and Bulgakov help us see some of the problems in both czarist and Soviet Russia: the acceptance of authoritarian government, the lack of individual freedom, and the slippery nature of social morality.
 From this angle, the Kremlin and its Ukraine War exacerbate the deep-rooted political and ethical problems that have plagued Russia for the last 200 years.